Reservation Policies and Trip Planning Information

 ARRIVING IN HONDURAS

-The airline weigh your luggage.
+The airline may weigh your luggage.
 You are allowed one or two checked bags totaling 50 lbs. for free.
 Any checked baggage over that will be charged approximately $0.60 per lb.
 You will also need to pay a local security fee of approximately $2.00.
-Once checked in. you can then proceed through security to the departure terminal to await your flight to Guanaja.
+Once checked in, you can then proceed through security to the departure terminal to await your flight to Guanaja.
 Note: If the line to security is extremely long, walk to the front of the line and see if there is a separate queue for Domestic flights.
 The lines are sometimes combined but may be separated when there are long lines of visitors departing on international flights.
 There is a small snack shop inside the terminal in Roatan (generally open) that sells excellent sandwiches and drinks.

 Arriving at Dunbar Rock: Your luggage will be delivered to your room for you.
-You will be asked to meet up in the Great Room at 5:30 for orientation and a one-hour Managers Welcome Party.
-You can use the time before, during and after to register for your stay and diving.
+You will be asked to meet in the Great Room at 5:30 for orientation and a one-hour Managers Welcome Party.
+You can use the time before, during and after to register for your stay and diving

 To register, you will need (1) a credit card, (2) $10.00 in cash and (3) your C-Card.
 The credit card will be needed for a US$200.00 per room (or US$100.00 per person) authorization taken as a deposit against incidental charges incurred during the stay.
 You must contact your credit card company in advance and advise you will be in Honduras, to avoid charges being declined.
 If a guest does not have a credit card then a US$200.00 per room (or US$100.00 per person) cash deposit will be required.
 No personal checks will be accepted on island. $10.00 is needed for the annual payment to the Environmental Fund for the Protection of Guanaja Island.
 Proceeds go toward the preservation of reefs, mangroves and general ecosystem and fund environmental education programs for Guanaja residents.
 Your C-Card can be presented at the same time you complete your diver liability statement.